Accepting And Rolling With Maladaptive Thoughts

 Our minds generate all kinds of thoughts, and not all of them are benevolent or created by the "real you".
-Many of the things that pass through our heads are just random noise and chatter, and we don't have to take it all seriously.
+From this perspective, many of the things that pass through our heads are just random noise and chatter, and we don't have to take it all seriously.
 These thoughts we can just observe and choose not to act on or take at face value.
 There's no need to debate or break down these maladaptive thoughts like in the Challenging approach.
 That would give them too much credit and power.
 Instead you should briefly note them in a distant, non-judgmental way and then let them pass on.

 Here's an example: Have the thought "I am an orange."
 When you did this you probably thought, "'I'm an orange'... uh... okay?..."
 It's a thought you had, but you didn't automatically go, "Oh no!
 I've turned into an orange!
 How did this happen?!?
 How can I change back?!!
 What if someone comes along and eats me?!?"
 However, when we have thoughts like, "No one likes me" or, "I won't be able to handle the job interview tomorrow", we're much more likely to get sucked in, treat them as true, or see them as a type of thinking that's a problem and must be purged.
 Someone will never stop having those kinds of thoughts, but with practice they can get better at not reacting to them.
 It can be visualized as standing by a river and briefly noting leaves as they drift by.

 If an upsetting mood comes on, such as nervousness or sadness, again the idea is not to fight it and end up inadvertently fanning the flames.
 This approach believes that our moods come and go, and if we don't overreact to them and let them run their course, we'll feel differently before long.
 For example, if someone starts to feel anxious, and they just "be" with their anxiety and let it do its thing, it may pass within fifteen minutes.
 If they get freaked out by the fact that they're getting nervous symptoms they'll probably make it worse.